djsime1/awesome-flipperzero/FAQ.md

 ### How do I identify which type of card/tag I have?
 > To determine the protocol (NFC, RFID, or iClass/PicoPass) you'll need to attempt reading in each corresponding app.
 If nothing works, check the tag/card for any markings or indications.
 As a last resort, take a picture of the card/fob and the reader and ask in the [Flipper Discord server](https://flipperzero.one/discord).
+> If you have access to the card reader, you can use the [RFID Detector app](https://lab.flipper.net/apps/nfc_rfid_detector) to determine whether it's looking for a high-frequency (NFC/iClass/PicoPass) or low-frequency (RFID) card.

 ### How do I identify which type of NFC tag I have?
 > Run the "Read card" action in the NFC app.
 Only NFC-A type tags are supported (Mifare/NTAG/Some EMV).